dvicencio/plus1_frame_sequence_reader/README.md

     $stopsite1 = "TAA";
     $stopsite2 = "TAG";
     $stopsite3 = "TGA";
-    # the 3 previous lines define the stop codons as a string
+    # the 3 previous lines define the stop codons as strings

      $newcodon = substr($newseq, $stop, $len);
      # extracts the codons from the +1 frame sequences in order

      $newposition = ($stop + (length $newcodon));
-     #defines the position of each codon in the +1 frame sequence
+     # defines the position of each codon in the +1 frame sequence

     %newpos = ($newcodon => $newposition);
     # generates key-value pairs for each codon => +1 frame position to retrieve them when needed
 ```
 ### If statement 2
-Looks for the first immediate stop codon ( in case TAA is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
+Looks for the first immediate stop codon ( in case that TAA is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
  ```
 if ($newcodon eq $stopsite1 ){
 # As Loop 3 reads through each codon + codon in the + 1 frame sequence if a di-codon is equal to $stopsite1 (TAA) the following code is applied: